abdulali51/node-weather-app/README.md

 ### Node
 - #### Node installation

-  Just go on [official Node.js website](https://nodejs.org/) and download the installer based on your operating system.
+  Just go on official website of [Node.js](https://nodejs.org/) and download the installer based on your operating system.

 If the installation was successful, you should be able to run the following command.